valencra/sketch-design-exercises/README.md

-# sketch-vector-graphics
+# sketch-designs
-Sketch vector graphics practice
+Practice files for designing with Sketch